Hiking safety and etiquette tips for Cape Town

 Take enough water (at least a 1.5L bottle or two per person) and wear sunblock, proper hiking shoes, and a hat.
 Check that the weather is hike-friendly the night before and take a warm jacket for mountain hikes as conditions can change rapidly.
 If you’re intending to take the Cableway on Table Mountain, remember operation is weather-dependent.
 Check the Table Mountain Twitter feed for the latest updates or call their weather line on +27 (0)21 424 8181.

 Always inform someone at your hotel or in your family of your intended route and your expected time of return.
 Check a map of your hike before setting off so you are sure where you need to go.
 Always take the well-trodden path and look out for small painted footprints or piles of rocks (Cairns) to verify you’re on the right track.

 In the event of injury or other serious trouble stay in one place and find shelter.
 Do not move the injured person unless they are in a dangerous position.
-Do not leave the injured person alone—if possible send two people for help.
-Make a detailed note of where the injured person is, whilst looking out for landmarks to navigate back to the spot.
+Do not leave the injured person alone—if possible send two people for help, while one person stays behind.
+Make a detailed note of where the injured person is, and look out for landmarks to navigate back to the spot.